Research

 1. Immune Dysregulation and Myelopoietic Reprogramming in Sepsis

-Our investigators are uncovering how sepsis alters bone-marrow output and myeloid differentiation, leading to expansion of myeloid-derived suppressor cells (MDSCs) that perpetuate immune suppression and chronic inflammation.
+Our investigators are uncovering how sepsis alters bone marrow output and myeloid differentiation, leading to the expansion of myeloid-derived suppressor cells (MDSCs) that perpetuate immune suppression and chronic inflammation.

 2. Extracellular Vesicle (EV) Signaling and Trained Immunity